North Dakota: Media

 The state has 10 daily newspapers, the largest being The Forum of Fargo-Moorhead.
 Other weekly and monthly publications (most of which are fully supported by advertising) are also available.
 The most prominent of these is the alternative weekly High Plains Reader.

 The state's oldest radio station, WDAY-AM, was launched on May 23, 1922.
 North Dakota's three major radio markets center around Fargo, Bismarck, and Grand Forks, though stations broadcast in every region of the state.
 Several new stations were built in Williston in the early 2010s.
 North Dakota has 34 AM and 88 FM radio stations.
 KFGO in Fargo has the largest audience.

 Broadcast television in North Dakota started on April 3, 1953, when KCJB-TV (now KXMC-TV) in Minot started operations.
 North Dakota's television media markets are Fargo-Grand Forks (117th largest nationally), including the eastern half of the state, and Minot-Bismarck (152nd), making up the western half of the state.
 There are currently 31 full-power television stations, arranged into 10 networks, with 17 digital subchannels.

 Public broadcasting in North Dakota is provided by Prairie Public, with statewide television and radio networks affiliated with PBS and NPR.
 Public access television stations open to community programming are offered on cable systems in Bismarck, Dickinson, Fargo, and Jamestown.

 Education

 Higher education

-The state has 11 public colleges and universities, five tribal community colleges, and four private schools.
+The state has 11 public colleges and universities, five Tribal colleges and universities, and four private schools.
 The largest institutions are North Dakota State University and the University of North Dakota.

 The higher education system consists of the following institutions:

 North Dakota University System (public institutions):